KANSAS OFFICE of

 | Next

 16a-3-204.
-(UCCC) Change in terms of open end credit accounts.
-(1) If a creditor makes a change in the terms of an open end credit account without complying with this section any additional cost or charge to the consumer resulting from the change is an excess charge and subject to the remedies available to consumers (section 16a-5-201) and to the administrator (section 16a-6-113).
+(UCCC) Change in terms of open-end credit accounts.
+(1) If a creditor makes a change in the terms of an open-end credit account without complying with this section any additional cost or charge to the consumer resulting from the change is an excess charge and subject to the remedies available to consumers and to the administrator.

-(2) A creditor may change the terms, including the finance charge, of an open end credit account whether or not the change is authorized by prior agreement.
-Except as provided in subsection (3), the lender shall give to the consumer written notice of any change at least 30 days before the effective date of the change.
+(2) A creditor may change the terms, including the finance charge, of an open-end credit account whether or not the change is authorized by prior agreement.
+Except as provided in subsection (3), the creditor shall give to the consumer written notice of any change at least 30 days before the effective date of the change.

 (3) The notice specified in subsection (2) is not required if: